 - Participate twice daily in individual action plans for campers of concern related to health or behaviour with Camp Directors & relevant Directing staff.

 - Proactively communicate with parents of campers requiring the services of the Health Care Team for incidents of a more serious nature.
-Including initial contact, regular status updates and the campers return to regular program.
+Including initial contact, regular status updates and the campers return to the regular program.

 - Manage the identification of new campers at Sunday check in, verifying correct contact and emergency contact information of the camper (phone/email).

-- Support the execution of the First 48 HR Program ensuring an email is sent / call made to parents of first time campers during their first 48 hours at camp.
+- Support the execution of the First 48 HR Program ensuring an email is sent / call made to parents of first-time campers during their first 48 hours at camp.